Justintime50/nginx-php-docker/README.md

 ### Releasing

-When releasing this project, cut a new GitHub tag/release that simply iterates the number (eg: 4, 5, 6...).
+When releasing this project, cut a new GitHub tag/release that iterates the whole-number used (eg: 4, 5, 6, etc).
 We won't use semver here for simplicity when tagging images.

 If you are adding a new PHP version, make sure to add it to the list in the GitHub Workflow files.